 Mission Fed JA Finance Park is a paperless, high-tech learning center that helps students imagine their future through participation in a budgeting simulation.
 Our program helps thousands of San Diego teens, young adults and families learn how to make intelligent financial decisions that will last a lifetime.
 The traditional, blended, and PBL programs includes in-class curriculum and a one day capstone experience at Mission fed JA Finance Park.
 JA Finance Park helps students imagine who they want to be and gives them hands-on tools and skills to plan for a financially secure future.

 JA for Everyone is a 4-hour personal budgeting simulation designed to help participants understand the link between lifestyle, education, career, and the management of personal finances in an interactive environment.
 JA for Everyone at JA Finance Park encourages participants to explore what it takes to balance a budget and manage a life in sunny San Diego and beyond.
 Participants must be 12 years or older.
 All sessions take place from 9:00am-1:00pm.
+There are no more JA For Everyone sessions in 2020!
+Please check back soon for our 2021 dates.
 Due to high demand, no refunds or rescheduling are permitted.
 Dates with low enrollment will be given refund or reschedule options if necessary.

-The JA for Everyone Personal Management Merit Badge workshop series is a Scout approved program designed to help Scouts achieve the necessary skills and knowledge to obtain their Personal Management Merit Badge.
+The JA Personal Management Merit Badge workshop series is a Scout approved program designed to help Scouts achieve the necessary skills and knowledge to obtain their Personal Management Merit Badge.
 Scouts attend three workshop sessions over a 90+ day time frame to complete all the required documentation, application, and citation for completion of the Personal Management Merit Badge requirements.
-The program includes classroom style instruction, the JA Finance Park budgeting simulation, and a counselor day for Scouts to defend their 90 day budget and financial literacy knowledge.
+The program includes classroom style instruction, the Mission Fed JA Finance Park budgeting simulation, and a counselor day for Scouts to defend their 90 day budget and financial literacy knowledge.